TobbeLino/doT/README.md

 http://olado.github.com/doT (todo: update docs with new features added in version 1.0.0)

+## Added in vergic-doT
+Possibility to skip generating an encodeHTML()-function in *every* template function.
+Instead specify a function name for a globally defined encodeHTML()-function with the templateSetting "globalEncodeHTMLFnName"

 ## New in version 1.0.0

 #### Added parameters support in partials